DAI-Lab-HERALD/General-Framework/Framework/Splitting_methods/README.md

     return processing_decision
 ```

-If this function returns *True*, then it is also necessary to define a following function *transform_str_to_number*, which allows one to process a string to the orignial integer number that would have resultet in teh same test samples to be selected.
+If the directly above function returns *True*, then it is also necessary to define a following function *transform_str_to_number*, which allows one to map a string to the orignial integer number that would have resultet in the same test samples to be selected.
 ```
   def tranform_str_to_number(self, rep_str):
     '''